 If the perpetrator is evil, it may not be appropriate to extend full forgiveness.
 Wicked people have brought themselves to a level lower than that of an animal.
 Sometimes, the best approach is to think of them as rabid dogs, protecting ourselves from them, and feeling neither bitterness nor forgiveness.

-2) Acknowledge that no one is perfect and that we all have challenges.
-Most misdeeds are not done out of malice; people usually think what they’re doing is right.
+2) Do not assume people were intentionally hurtful.
+A large degree of the anger and hurt we feel toward others is fueled by mistaken assumptions of malevolent intent – we think people were out to get us.
+Ethics of the Fathers teaches (1:6; 2:5), “Judge every person favorably” and, “Do not judge your fellow until you have reached his place.”
+Most hurtful acts are not done out of malice; people usually think they did nothing wrong.
 Hurtful acts are often committed out of ignorance or due to misguided notions of what is appropriate.
 Factors leading to lapses in judgment include being blinded by self-interest and sinful impulses, and failing to overcome difficult life circumstances, e.g., insufficient parenting, emotional issues, etc.

 Speak to the person privately and when you are both calm.
 Be factual and do not make accusations.
 Focus on your side of the story, without passing judgment on their actions.
 Tell them what they did, how it made you feel and the ways in which you were affected.
 When done tactfully and respectfully, most decent people will apologize when they hear about the pain they caused.
-A sincere apology goes a long way towards helping us forgive.
+A sincere apology goes a long way toward helping us forgive.

-Depending on how the above interaction goes, you may want to spell out exactly what you would like from them, e.g., “I would like an apology,” or, “I would appreciate if you did the following…(to make amends or to prevent a recurrence).”
+Depending on how the above interaction goes, you may want to spell out exactly what you would like from them, e.g., “I would like an apology,” or, “I would appreciate if you did the following…(to make amends or prevent a recurrence).”
 Even if they refuse, you have done your part and aired the issue.
 Alternatively, instead of confronting them in person, you can write a note.
 This has cathartic benefits even if you decide not to send it.

+If you decide that it is not appropriate or practical to approach the person, you can still use the power of imagery.
 Close your eyes, relax your body and visualize telling the person who hurt you what he did, how it made you feel and how you were affected.
 Then imagine him expressing remorse and sincerely asking for forgiveness; if you are ready, forgive him.

-Putting the Tools to Work
+Putting the strategies to work

 Now move on to the next person on your list.
-You can always return to an earlier hurt later to see if you can let go of even more resentment and bitterness.
+You can always return to an earlier hurt to see if you can let go of even more resentment and bitterness.

 Learning to forgive takes practice.
-In the beginning you may find the process challenging, but over time you will be able to let go of resentment with greater ease.
+In the beginning, you may find the process challenging, but over time you will be able to let go of resentment with greater ease.
 By making forgiving others a priority, we eventually free ourselves from the poison of hatred, leaving more room in our hearts for love and joy.
 Then we will say to God, “Father, we’ve stopped fighting; we’ve removed the hatred from our hearts.
 Can we please come home now?”

 Please subscribe to this blog by typing your email address in the box on the upper right and clicking on the "Subscribe" tab.